thancock20/computer-science-and-web-development/books/setting-up-es6/notes.md

-# Notes related to what I learned while completing this
+# Notes for Setting up ES6